Skip to main content

 • The Handover: The CPU executes the ROM code, which finds the program on the Long Storage Device and copies it into RAM.

-• Execution: The CPU stops reading from the ROM and begins running the program (the Operating System) directly from the RAM.
+• Execution: The CPU stops reading from the ROM and begins running the program loaded from the storage device directly from the RAM.

 Note: ROM configures the hardware so that the initial bootstrap code is available to the CPU at the reset vector, typically using memory-mapped I/O. We will revisit this section in upcoming lectures to study concepts such as the MMU more thoroughly.